 OSS unique experience and capabilities brings the power of the datacenter to the most demanding edge applications.
-AI on the Fly defines the intersection of high-performance GPU accelerated computing and AI at the Edge.
+AI on the Fly edge applications define the intersection of high-performance GPU accelerated computing and AI at the Edge.
 As the demand for artificial intelligence applications across a wide set of industries increases, the need for high-speed data acquisition, training AI models and AI inference making split second decisions in the field becomes more useful then reliance on slow network connections to sterile, fixed data centers.
 These Industries include deep learning, autonomous vehicles, military & aerospace and media & entertainment.

 The next decade will see a fundamental change in the way we get from point A to point B in our automobiles.
 The quest to remove humans from behind the wheel with truly autonomous vehicles will drive billions of dollars in investment by car manufacturers and transportation service providers to develop and acquire the required technology.
 According to the SAE international classifications for autonomous capabilities, we are only at Level 2, meaning only basic levels of driver assistance automation are being deployed in commercial vehicles today.
 However, many of the key players in the industry are projecting that Level 5 vehicles will be on the road by 2028, providing full automation of all dynamic driving tasks under all roadway and environmental conditions.
 Additionally, it is projected that by 2040 virtually all vehicles on the road will be fully automated, saving thousands of lives a year from automobile accidents and bringing the brief 150 year history of human driving to an end.